 Answer: Few simple ways:

 - Just ask!
 Go to the Contact page and send an email or give me a call.
 It may take a day or so to get back to you, but I will.
-And I will answer any question you ask.

 - Check this website often for updates.